Hannah Palmer Bounces Around In Tight Pink Tank Top For Flirty New Video

 Hannah Palmer put on another jaw-dropping display in her most recent Instagram upload.
 The video was part of a promotion for Bang Energy, and Hannah showcased her killer curves for her 1.5 million fans.

 The sexy clip captured the model bouncing around outside in skimpy attire.
 She did not add a geotag to indicate her location but instead directed fans to follow the inventor of Bang Energy.
-At one point in the video, she held a Chihuahua in her arms, while the post is appropriately captioned “puppy love.”
+At one point in the video, she held a Chihuahua in her arms, and the post is appropriately captioned “puppy love.”
 Hannah made sure that she grabbed her fans’ attention by wearing a scandalous outfit that showed off her curvaceous body.

 On top, she rocked a pink tank top with a simple silhouette and a plunging neckline that flaunted her most notable assets.
 Its thin straps sat snug on her shoulders and secured around her back while drawing attention to her trim arms and slim upper-half.
 Hannah appeared to have on a bra underneath though it didn’t provide a ton of coverage while she bounced around in the video.
 The piece hugged every inch of her figure and cut off above her navel, exposing a glimpse of her rock hard abs.

-Hannah also sported a pair of Daisy Dukes for the casual look, and the light wash fabric sat high on her hips.
-The piece boasted pockets in the front and back as well as a dangerously high cut that exposed her shapely thighs in their entirety.
+Hannah also sported a pair of Daisy Dukes for the casual look, and the light-wash fabric sat high on her hips.
+The piece boasted pockets in the front and back, as well as a dangerously high cut that exposed her shapely thighs in their entirety.
 The bottoms of the garment were frayed, which only helped to draw further attention to her bronze stems.

 The model kept her accessories to a minimum and wore only a gold necklace with a locket.
 She wore her blond locks in loose spirals, and they spilled messily down both of her shoulders.
-Her look would not be complete without a full face of glam, which included eyeliner, mascara, blush, highlighter, and lipstick to match.
+Her look would not be complete without a full face of makeup, which included eyeliner, mascara, blush, highlighter, and lipstick to match.

 It wasn’t long before fans began flooding the sizzling new upload with love in the form of likes and comments.
 The post has already amassed over 44,000 views and 15,000 likes in just over an hour.
 Fans also commented with over 300 compliments — most of which applauded Hannah’s fit figure.